Average Customer Acquisition Cost (CAC) By Industry

 One of the most important ways to increase your advertisement’s reach is to employ a customer referral program.
 Many software companies like Dropbox, FreeAgent, and Google provide their customers with referral programs for them to enjoy.

 If conducted properly, referral programs allow you to have reach for virtually free.
 Not only do referral programs help you with your advertisement reach, but they will also enable you to create brand awareness and loyalty for your company.
-In this way, a referral program surpasses anything that could be achieved from a paid marketing strategy.

-6. Check out examples in your Industry
+6. Check out examples in your industry

 You can learn about these tactics either by gaining the experience first-hand or simply checking out what most businesses in your sector do.
 While the former can allow you to be innovative, the latter will help you the most if you are a newcomer in the industry and need to catch up.